 The people of rural Uttar Pradesh are very poor.
 Girls and women face many inequalities, with limited or no schooling offered to girls.
-Domestic violence against women and girl is prevalent.
+Domestic violence against women and girls is prevalent.
 Child marriage is illegal, but still happens a lot.
 ‘Dowries’ are banned by the government, but still continue between families.

 The people in this region often live in unsanitary conditions, suffer from malnutrition and have high maternal mortality rates.